Things to Do in Tangier – A Local Guide’s Perspective

 Many travelers still imagine Tangier only as an old port city with cafés and writers, but when I guide people here, I make sure they also see modern Tangier.
 The city has changed a lot in recent years, and this side of Tangier tells you where Morocco is heading.

 The biggest symbol of this change is the new port and marina area.
 What used to be an industrial port has been transformed into a clean waterfront with walking paths, cafés, and views back toward the Kasbah.
-When you stand here, you can see old Tangier above you and the modern city around you both in one frame.
+When you stand here, you can see old Tangier above you and the modern city around you, both in one frame.

 I like bringing visitors here at the end of the day.
 The area is open, easy to walk, and gives you space after the narrow streets of the Medina.
 From here, the Kasbah looks even more impressive sitting on the hill, especially at sunset.